ramiror/spanglish/README.md

 May it cost to whom wants light blue | No pain, no gain If you want peaches, deal with the fluff | No pain, no gain Half environment | Environment
+You are turkeying | You are fooling around

 ## English -> Spanish